-Police investigating body found inside car on Highland Road near I-10 exit
+Police launch homicide investigation after finding woman dead inside car on Highland Road

 Latest Weather Blog

-Police investigating body found inside car on Highland Road near I-10 exit
+Police launch homicide investigation after finding woman dead inside car on Highland Road

-BATON ROUGE - Police are investigating a body found in a car on Highland Road near I-10 Thursday evening.
+BATON ROUGE - Police have launched a homicide investigation after finding a woman's body inside a car on Highland Road Thursday evening.

-Officers have closed off Highland Road at the intersection of Terrace Avenue, as well as the I-10 exit ramp.

-The Baton Rouge Police Department said a body was discovered around 6 p.m. inside a car at the scene.
-No further details have been released.
+The Baton Rouge Police Department said the body was discovered around 6 p.m. inside a car at the intersection of Highland Road and Terrace Avenue.
+Officers confirmed they are investigating the woman's death as a homicide.

 Trending News